 Area source QA procedures involve an audit team comparing new emissions data with previous data sets and/or other current data sets.
-The different data sets are reviewed, side-by-side, on a spreadsheet for each category.
+The different data sets for each category are reviewed, side-by-side, using the TexAER Compare program or using a spreadsheet.
 Categories indicating major differences between the inventories in their emissions are flagged for review.
 The audit team then conducts a review of the methodologies used in the different inventories for these flagged categories.
 For each flagged category the best method used is chosen and the emissions resulting from that method are flagged as being accepted over all other emissions under the review.
 Documentation is provided describing reasons for choosing a particular method.
 This process is repeated for each flagged area source category.
 The resulting set of emissions will be considered the best selected from two or three sets of emissions.
 Minor differences in the sets of emissions data will also be considered.
 A decision must be made for every category regardless of significance.
 Minor differences may be resolved by making assumptions that one inventory is generally considered superior to the others, so all minor emissions differences will default to that inventory.
 For some categories only one set of emissions may exist.
 These will be automatically be flagged as the accepted emissions.